-HI works in Benin to improve people with disabilities' quality of life and promote their full participation in the country’s economic and social life.
+In Benin, HI is working to improve the quality of life of people with disabilities and promote their full participation in the country’s economic and social life.

 Actions in process